Category: News Releases

 Contact: Nicholas Howell, Source Water Protection Analyst, Nicholas.Howell@deq.idaho.gov

-BLISS – The Idaho Department of Environmental Quality (DEQ) is reaching out to private well owners in Bliss, Idaho, to participate in a groundwater sampling program.
+TWIN FALLS – The Idaho Department of Environmental Quality (DEQ) is extending the deadline for private well owners to participate in a private well sampling program in Twin Falls County, Idaho.

 Groundwater provides over 95% of Idaho’s drinking water and nitrate is the most common and widespread contaminant in groundwater.
 Long-term exposure to elevated nitrate levels can have adverse health effects, especially in infants younger than six months and individuals with underlying health conditions.